stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 - C_i, the _closing transaction_, changes the signing weights on EI such that I unilaterally controls EI, and the signing weights on ER such that R unilaterally controls ER.
-C_i has source account EI, sequence number s_i+1+n.
+C_i has source account EI, sequence number s_i+1+p, where p is the number of payments in this transaction set.

-  C_i can only execute after all P_i transactions have executed, and is therefore prevented from executing until O has passed.
+  C_i can only execute after all P_i payment transactions have executed, and is therefore prevented from executing until O has passed.

+  If the number of payments in this transaction set is zero, C_i must be assigned a `minSeqAge` and `minSeqLedgerGap` that the first payment would be assigned.

   C_i contains operations:
   - One or more `SET_OPTIONS` operation adjusting escrow account EI's thresholds to give I full control of EI, and removing R's signers.